lm2r/lmrun/workspace/the-mesh/README.md

 # LMRun Cluster Mesh
 This walkthrough showcases the LMRun mesh.
 Its network combines the power of service discovery in Kubernetes with the ease of use of a VM for AI workloads.
-Authorized instances in any region or cloud can join the mesh and your environment through VPN tunnels or peered VPCs configured by LMRun.
+Instances in any region or cloud automatically join the LMRun environment through VPN tunnels or peered VPCs.

 ---